 ACMG evidence code mapper.
 Conflict resolution logic with documented tie-breaker rules.
 AI-assisted pre-classification suggestion layer with mandatory pathologist override on every final call.

-Pathologist review UI with evidence panel.
+Clinical report API.
+Pathologist reviews UI with the evidence panel.
 EHR push via SMART on FHIR.
 LIMS write-back.
 ClinVar submission batch queue.

 There are many commercial options available in the market.
 If your lab is processing germline-only variants at moderate volume and doesn't have unusual LIMS integration requirements, they're worth evaluating seriously.